gqqnbig/ConflictBench/README.md

 `workspace` is temp folder during experiments.
 `output` contain all experiment results.

-`Script` folder contain python script to run this experiment.

 NOTICE:
 1. Before running the script, update the variable `path_prefix` to your local repository path in `script.py`. `resume_experiment` is set to FALSE by default.
 If it's true, script will always read stored project_record.txt in Data folder.